"A Novel Idea... Read Together"

 donations and grants.

-“A Novel Idea” is the largest community read program in the state of Oregon.
-Last year thousands of residents
+Novel Idea…Read Together,” the largest community read program in the state of Oregon.
+Each year “A

 “Once again the ‘A Novel Idea’ selection will take us to new places and times,” says Community Relations